minima-global/emh/docs/specification.md

 The EMH should perform three functions:

 1. Listen for calls at specified URL-based endpoints.
-Those calls should trigger Minima transactions (and maybe call other URLs, too.
-For more information on _triggers_, see below).
+Those calls should trigger Minima transactions (and maybe call other URLs, too).
+For more information on _triggers_, see below.

 2. Listen for Minima transactions at certain (configurable) addresses and subsequently, call URLs with data from those transactions.